trilbymedia/grav-plugin-form-captcha-hcaptcha/README.md

 # Form Captcha hCaptcha Plugin

-**This README.md file should be modified to describe the features, installation, configuration, and general usage of the plugin.**

-The **Form Captcha hCaptcha** Plugin is an extension for [Grav CMS](https://github.com/getgrav/grav).
-Provides hCaptcha support for Grav Form plugin
+The **Form Captcha hCaptcha** Plugin is an extension for [Grav CMS](https://github.com/getgrav/grav) that provides [hCaptcha](https://www.hcaptcha.com/) support for the Grav Form plugin v8.0.0+. hCaptcha is a privacy-focused CAPTCHA service that helps protect your forms from spam and abuse while respecting user privacy.

 ## Installation